 - Since 1970, there has been at least one hazing death every year

-- Students who know an adult that was hazed are more likely to submit to the hazing process
+- Students who know an adult are more likely to submit to the hazing process

-- 95 percent of students who are hazed do not report it
+- 95 percent of students do not report it

-- Incidents of sexually-motivated hazing has increased since 1995
+- Incidents of sexually motivated hazing have increased since 1995

-- More than half of college students are involved in some sort of campus hazing
+- More than half of college students are involved in some campus hazing

 Fraternity Hazing Dates Back to the Civil War

 Fraternity hazing has roots that date back hundreds of years.
-In his book, “True Gentlemen: The Broken Pledge of America’s Fraternities,” John Hechinger explains some of the history.
+In the book “True Gentlemen: The Broken Pledge of America’s Fraternities,” John Hechinger explains history.
 Soldiers returning from the Civil War “brought military-style hazing to college campuses…the pledge period soon grew to weeks or months, devolving into the orgy of abuses so familiar today,” Hechinger wrote.

-- Despite laws in 44 states that outlaw college hazing, as well as school policies that prohibit the practice, it is difficult for academic officials and law enforcement to stop every incident.
+- Although laws in 44 states outlaw college hazing and school policies that prohibit the practice, it is difficult for academic officials and law enforcement to stop every incident.

 Greater public awareness, however, might be leading to a change in the culture.

-- “There have been at least six organizations that have been suspended over the past three years, and it’s a five-to-six year suspension,” Ainsley Carry, former VP for student affairs, told the paper.
+- “There have been at least six organizations suspended over the past three years, and it’s a five-to-six year suspension,” Ainsley Carry, former V.P. for student affairs, told the paper.
 “What has changed is that more students are reporting these incidents now.”

 Some of the recent reforms on college campuses have come as a result of several high-profile hazing-related deaths, including;

-- For others, like Julia and Scott Starkey, who lost their son, Carson, to a 2008 hazing-incident where he was compelled to consume Everclear – a 190 proof spirit – and other hard alcohol, the path to reform has been different.
-“Following [Carson’s] death, we founded Aware, Awake and Alive, a national nonprofit dedicated to alcohol poisoning prevention, particularly on college and high school campuses,” the couple wrote in USA Today op-ed.
+- For others, like Julia and Scott Starkey, who lost their son, Carson, to a 2008 hazing incident consuming Everclear – a 190 proof spirit – and other hard alcohol, the path to reform has been different.
+“Following [Carson’s] death, we founded Aware, Awake and Alive, a national nonprofit dedicated to alcohol poisoning prevention, particularly on college and high school campuses,” the couple wrote in the U.S.A.
+Today op-ed.

-Unfortunately, the list of hazing deaths is unlikely to stop growing until the appeal of these fraternities, along with their pledge initiation traditions, many of them shrouded in secrecy, are willing to change or at least police their own behavior.
-Education, rather than an outright ban, according to some experts, will likely be more effective in the long run.
+Unfortunately, the list of hazing deaths is unlikely to stop growing until the appeal of these fraternities, along with their pledge initiation traditions, many of them shrouded in secrecy, are willing to change or at least police their behavior.
+According to some experts, education, rather than an outright ban, will likely be more effective in the long run.